davelunt/NemaTree/docs/misc.md

 cialign_len_filter: True # Filter short sequences from alignment
 cialign_minlen: 700 # minimum sequence length (bp)
 ```

+## My favourite species isn't separated phylogenetically

+This does NOT mean your favourite taxon isn't a real taxonomic group.
+Many closely related species just do not separate with rRNA as there isn't enough information in the sequences. mtDNA isn't much better either.
+For closely related species genomics is the best approach as it has an enormous amount of data and isn't as hard as you might think.

 ## Excluded taxa due to taxonomic uncertainty